 Beware of phishy email appearing to be about your NMU account.
 A phishing attempt is an attempt via email to get personal information from you such as your User ID and password.
 The email message may also contain a link to a website requesting the same information.
-Phishy email messages can appear to come from email@example.com or similar email addresses and referencing upgrading your mailbox or account.
-These are not actually from firstname.lastname@example.org or any NMU account but from accounts on the internet and spoofed to appear to come from NMU.
-Find out more about phishing attempts here.
+Phishy email messages can appear to come from firstname.lastname@example.org or similar email addresses and referencing upgrading your mailbox or account.
+These are not actually from email@example.com or any NMU account but from accounts on the internet and spoofed to appear to come from NMU.
+Click here to find out more about phishing attempts.

 Please read the information below on how to be safer on the Internet.
 If you have any questions please contact the Computing HelpDesk, 906-227-2468, HelpDesk@nmu.edu.